Please carry your BSM letters and Student Handbook with you in your carry-on luggage which includes the telephone numbers of the program.

 Arriving in Budapest by Air:

-It is essential that you fill out the travel plans form on-line as soon as you make your travel arrangements.
+It is essential that you fill out the Travel form on-line as soon as you make your travel arrangements.
 A copy is automatically sent to the BSM Office in North America and Budapest.
 It will include the following information:

 - Departure City before Budapest (such as Amsterdam, London, etc.)